Olympia Brewing Company: Founding

+20th century

 In 1902, the brewery was renamed to Olympia Brewing Company, with Frank Kenney as the Company Secretary.
 It was Frank Kenney who proposed the slogan "It's the Water" to promote the brewery's flagship product.

 In 1909, the company was considered the principal industry in Tumwater and estimated to have over 100 employees with a $100,000 annual payroll.

 Leopold Schmidt died in 1914 and brewing operations stopped in 1915, allowing a year to deplete inventory and dismantle operations before the Statewide Prohibition, which began in January 1916 (four years before National Prohibition).

 After the Prohibition ended, a new Olympia Brewery was erected just upstream from the original, and Olympia beer went back on sale in 1934.
+Operations at the new brewhouse were powered by a substation on the grounds.

 Olympia was a very popular regional brand in the Pacific Northwest for half of a century.
 It eventually expanded nationwide, repositioned as a low-price lager.
-During the 1970s, Olympia acquired Hamm's and Lone Star, and also produced Buckhorn Beer, which had previously been a product of the Lone Star Brewing Company.
+During the 1970s, Olympia acquired Hamm's and Lone Star.
+The brewery also produced Buckhorn Beer, which had previously been a product of the Lone Star Brewing Company.
 Until the mid-1970s, competitor Coors of Colorado had a limited 11-state distribution area; Washington and Montana were not added until 1976, and Oregon did not approve sales of Coors in grocery stores until 1985.

 Between 1970 and 1980 Olympia faced flat revenues among consolidating nationwide breweries and, in 1982, the Schmidt family, which owned and operated the brewery and company, elected to sell the company.
-Olympia was subsequently purchased by G. Heileman Brewing Company in 1983, which was purchased by Stroh Brewery Company in 1996.
-In 1999, Pabst bought most of the Stroh brands, including Olympia.
+Olympia was subsequently purchased by Pabst Brewing Company in 1983 through a stock swap.
+The G. Heileman Brewing Company purchased Lone Star Beer and other brands from Pabst.
+The Stroh Brewing Company put itself up for sale in 1999; Pabst bought most of the Stroh brands along with Miller Brewing Company.
+The Miller Brewing Company subsequently sold the Olympia Brewery in Tumwater.